jon-chun/jon-chun/README.md

 <b>Recent Highlights</b>

-* (Upcoming) ""Exploring the Black Box: Narrative XAI", International Journal of Digital Humanities (IJDH) special issue "Reproducibility and Explainability in Digital Humanities"
+* (Upcoming) "Exploring the Black Box: Narrative XAI", International Journal of Digital Humanities (IJDH) special issue "Reproducibility and Explainability in Digital Humanities"

 * Elkins, Kate <a href="https://www.helixcenter.org/roundtables/coding-and-the-new-human-phenotype-are-natural-language-generators-for-real/">Are Natural Language Generators for Real?</a>, The Helix Center, Coding and the new Human Phenotype, Oct 15-16, 2022, NY, NY

 * Chun, Jon, and Katherine Elkins. <a href="https://muse.jhu.edu/article/846035">"What the Rise of AI Means for Narrative Studies: A Response to “Why Computers Will Never Read (or Write) Literature” by Angus Fletcher."</a> Narrative 30, no. 1 (2022): 104-113. doi:10.1353/nar.2022.0005.

-* Chun, Jon. <a href="https://arxiv.org/abs/2110.09454">"SentimentArcs: A Novel Method for Self-Supervised Sentiment Analysis of Time Series Shows SOTA Transformers Can Struggle Finding Narrative Arcs."</a> ArXiv abs/2110.09454 (2021): n. pag.
+* Chun, Jon. <a href="https://arxiv.org/abs/2110.09454">"SentimentArcs: A Novel Method for Self-Supervised Sentiment Analysis of Time Series Shows SOTA Transformers Can Struggle Finding Narrative Arcs."</a> ArXiv abs/2110.09454 (2021): n. page.

 * Chun, Jon. <a href="https://www.youtube.com/watch?v=Ldb0vlCQXtQ&t=1s">AI Improv DivaBot</a> in collaboration with Katherine Elkins, James Dennen (Denison University and Wexner Arts), Lauren Katz (Thymele Arts, LA)

-* Elkins, Katherine, and Jon Chun. <a href="https://culturalanalytics.org/article/17212.pdf">"Can GPT-3 pass a Writer’s turing test?."</a> Journal of Cultural Analytics 5, no. 2 (2020): 17212.
+* Elkins, Katherine, and Jon Chun. <a href="https://culturalanalytics.org/article/17212.pdf">"Can GPT-3 pass a Writer’s Turing Test?."</a> Journal of Cultural Analytics 5, no. 2 (2020): 17212.

 * (AI Story Generation / AI Narrative Generation) <a href="https://github.com/jon-chun/conference-narrative2020-GPT2-NLG">How Artificial Intelligence Tells Stories: Natural Language Generation and Narrative</a>, Narrative 2020 Conference (page 28), March 5-7 The Intercontinental Hotel, New Orleans